 Learn More About Ilioinguinal Nerve Block Treatment in Austin

 If you are experiencing pain in the groin or thigh region, you could be suffering from Ilioinguinal Neuralgia (damage to the ilioinguinal nerve).
-At the Diagnostic Pain Center in Austin, we offer a variety of pain management solutions for a wide range of neuropathic pain problems.
+At our Austin pain management clinic, we offer a variety of pain management solutions for a wide range of neuropathic pain problems.
 Call (512) 981-7246 to schedule an appointment and find out if you would benefit from ilioinguinal nerve block treatment in Austin.